Júlio César (footballer, born 1984): Professional career

 On 12 October 2011, Júlio César played his 100th match for Corinthians, losing by 2 goals against Botafogo.

 After overcoming harsh criticism from the fans, Júlio César finished 2011 as the absolute main goalkeeper for the team, helping Corinthians win the 2011 Campeonato Brasileiro.

 In 2012, however, Júlio César's main team status was in danger.
 During the 2012 Campeonato Paulista, Júlio was criticized by his performances.
 The elimination against the Campinas squad AA Ponte Preta in the quarter finals, in which Júlio had committed "grotesque failings", suffering three goals against a weaker team caused manager Tite to replace him with the former goalkeeper of PSV Eindhoven, Cássio.
 Cássio did not disappoint, and was the main goalkeeper during Corinthians' unbeaten Libertadores campaign.
 Júlio was briefly linked with São Paulo squad Portuguesa, but the move did not materialize.

 In July 2014 Júlio César left Corinthians for the first time, signing on loan for Náutico to get first team football.
 The transfer was made permanent at the end of the year, when his Corinthians contract expired.

 At the end of 2016, after three seasons with Náutico, the player signed for Santa Cruz, in what was effectively a swap arrangement for Tiago Cardoso.
 After a year he signed with Red Bull Brasil and was part of the team that transitioned to Red Bull Bragantino following the merger with Clube Atlético Bragantino.

+In 2023, at the age of 38, Júlio César retired from professional football.
+He subsequently joined the club's coaching staff as an assistant manager, before being promoted to the role of technical coordinator.

+In April 2026, Júlio César stepped down as technical coordinator and announced his departure from Red Bull Bragantino.
+He had initially joined the club's backroom staff as an assistant manager before being promoted to the coordinator role.

+Later in April 2026, only weeks after leaving Red Bull Bragantino, Júlio was appointed technical coordinator of Corinthians, replacing Renan Bloise.
+The move represented a return to the club where, as a goalkeeper, he had built much of his playing career and lifted several major trophies.